ryt/activity-metrics/README.md

 Overview
 --------
-Activity Metrics is a tool for tracking personal activity stats.
+Activity Metrics is a text-based tracking and analysis tool for personal logs.
 It creates CSV files from daily logs in a simple format.
 These files can be used in Google Sheets, Excel, or other spreadsheet apps and work with data visualization tools for custom charts and reports.

 For installation & usage, you can navigate to the [installation](#Installation) section at the bottom.
 Here's a simple overview of the system.

+The most basic activity log types that are supported are timesheet logs.
+Below is an overview of the file and folder structures for timesheet logs.

-### Basics
+### Basics: Timesheets

-- A log is a  **.txt** file that holds the entries for a particular day.
+- A timesheet log is a  **.txt** file that holds timesheet entries for a particular day.
 - An example entry could be `- 15m 8a guitar practice: minor chords`.
 - An entry is a line that starts with a hyphen `-` or dot `.`.
 - Everything else in the file gets ignored.